Opening the Office Door: The Ducks Online and In-Person

 • Please take whatever steps you can between appointments to minimize your exposure to covid.

-• If a resident of your home tests positive for the infection, let me know and we continue with online appointments.
+• If a resident of your home tests positive for the infection, let me know and we will continue with online appointments.

 All this goes both ways.
 If Carole or I or anyone in our home or family bubble has covid symptoms, we will contact you as quickly as we can.
 Then we will discuss other possibilities including using online and screens.
 If there should be a resurgence of the virus, we will notify you and return to online therapy.